juniorsundarCasual/TGT/vault/volume-5.chapter-368.md

 Krane took Casey's space and started making his case.

-"Following up from our earlier point, the idea of tethering the definition of the Mana Unit to a robust natural law, such as the law of conservation of mass, ensures that the derived meanings is also robust.
+"Following up from our earlier point, the idea of tethering the definition of the Mana Unit to a robust natural law, such as the law of conservation of mass, ensures that the derived meanings are also robust.
 Although mana's behaviour changes based on the use case, the natural laws do not.
 In fact, through our method, we are technically limiting the nature of the mana itself, making it consistent automatically.
 Due to the reduced overhead, we believe that Definition 2 is superior in defining the concept of the Mana Unit."

-With the Sect Leader's gesture for go ahead, Casey stood up and said, "You seem to put a lot of faith in the 'automatically corrective' nature of your methodology.
+With the Sect Leader's gesture for go go-ahead, Casey stood up and said, "You seem to put a lot of faith in the 'automatically corrective' nature of your methodology.
 How do you account for the difference in the behaviour of mana inside a mage in the Mana Condensation realm versus the Foundation Establishment realm?
 Density wise, the mana flow is more liquid inside a Foundation Establishment realm mage, while the Mana Condensation realm's is more gaseous."

 "The mass flow rate is all that matters.
 The mass in equals mass out," Krane responded matter-of-factly.